-The Episcopal Church of Minnesota is a multi-cultural community of congregations that reflects the diverse ethnic realities of Minnesota, where all congregations are empowered to have a shared voice within a culture of mutual accountability.
-Given the increasing populations of immigrants through the state, there are numerous opportunities before us to develop ethnic-specific as well as multi-cultural congregations.
-Below are some of Minnesota’s congregations helping to achieve this goal.
+The Episcopal Church of Minnesota is a multi-cultural community of faith communities that reflects the diverse ethnic realities of Minnesota, where all faith communities are empowered to have a shared voice within a culture of mutual accountability.
+Given the increasing populations of immigrants through the state, there are numerous opportunities before us to develop ethnic-specific as well as multi-cultural faith communities.
+Below are some of Minnesota’s faith communities helping to achieve this goal.

 El Santo Niño Jesús

 El Santo Niño Jesús is a resilient community of faith serving the Spanish speaking population of the Twin Cities as well as those interested in joining a Spanish-speaking faith community.
 Its core leadership functions in ways similar to a Total Ministry team and it has been a hub for other forms of ministry to Spanish speaking immigrants.
 The Rev. Néptali Rodríguez serves as Vicar.
 For more information, visit santonino-mn.org

 Worship is held primarily in Spanish at 12pm on Sundays.